-Crown Crafts, Inc. (the "Company") was originally formed as a Georgia corporation in 1957 and was reincorporated as a Delaware corporation in 2003.
-The Company operates indirectly through two of its wholly-owned subsidiaries, Sassy Baby, Inc. ("Sassy") and NoJo Baby & Kids, Inc. ("NoJo") in the infant, toddler and juvenile products segment within the consumer products industry.
+Crown Crafts, Inc. (the "Company") was originally formed as a Georgia corporation in1957 and was reincorporated as a Delaware corporation in 2003.
+The Company operates indirectly through four of its wholly-owned subsidiaries, NoJo Baby & Kids, Inc. ("NoJo"), Sassy Baby, Inc. ("Sassy"), Manhattan Group, LLC ("Manhattan") and Manhattan Toy Europe Limited ("MTE") in the infant, toddler and juvenile products segment within the consumer products industry.
 The infant, toddler and juvenile products segment consists of infant and toddler bedding and blankets, bibs, soft bath products, disposable products, developmental toys and accessories.
-Sales of the Company's products are generally made directly to retailers, such as mass merchants, large chain stores, mid-tier retailers, juvenile specialty stores, value channel stores, grocery and drug stores, restaurants, wholesale clubs and internet-based retailers.
+Most sales of the Company's products are generally made directly to retailers, such as mass merchants, large chain stores, mid-tier retailers, juvenile specialty stores, value channel stores, grocery and drug stores, restaurants, wholesale clubs and internet-based retailers.
+Manhattan also sells direct to consumer through its website, www.manhattantoy.com.
 The Company's products are marketed under a variety of Company-owned trademarks, under trademarks licensed from others and as private label goods.

-The Company's fiscal year ends on the Sunday nearest to or on March 31.
-References herein to "fiscal year 2022" or "2022" represent the 53-week period ended April 3, 2022 and references herein to "fiscal year 2021" or "2021" represent the 52-week period ended March 28, 2021.
+The Company's fiscal year ends on the Sunday nearest to or onMarch 31.
+References herein to "fiscal year2023" or "2023" represent the 52-week period ended April 2, 2023, and references herein to "fiscal year2022" or "2022" represent the 53-week period ended April 3, 2022.